engrvip123/IHP-AnalogAcademy/utils/gds_files/README.md

 ## Acknowledgments

-A huge thanks to everyone who contributed to this project—your effort and dedication made this possible!
+A huge thanks to everyone who contributed to this project

 ---